NickShowalter/Course-Work/README.md

 # Course-Work
-This repository is the corresponding assignments and quizzes done in python from the Andrew Ng 5 part Deep Learning specialization on Coursera.
+This repository is the corresponding assignments and quizzes from the Andrew Ng 5 part Deep Learning specialization on Coursera.

 Course 1 Neural Networks